-In a world of fast-fashion, where the vast majority of the textile industry is run on a linear economy, we are so used to the ‘Make, Use, Dispose’ fabrics process.
+In a world of fast-fashion, we are so used to the ‘Make, Use, Dispose’ fabrics process.
 These fabrics have boomed alongside the fashion industry in the last century, making the rate of production higher than ever.
-However, the average number of times an item of clothing is worn before becoming waste has halved in since the year 20001.
-There’s no denying the enormous impact fast-fashion has on the environment, but that doesn’t mean we have to keep it that way.
+However, the average number of times a clothing item is worn before becoming waste has halved since the year 2000.
+There’s no denying the enormous impact fast-fashion has on the environment, but we don’t have to keep it that way.

 By 2050, the textile industry alone will consume an estimated 300 million tonnes of non-renewable resources.
-That’s three times the consumption figures of 20152.
-In order to change how the industry looks at production, several organisations and schemes have formed over the last few years, promoting environmental awareness and a move towards circular fashion.
+That’s three times the consumption figures of 2015.
+In order to change how the industry looks at production, several organisations and schemes have formed over the last few years.
+Promoting environmental awareness, they move towards circular fashion.

-Contrado want to be a part of the change.
-Fabrics are our thing, and when there’s a way to use fabrics to help the environment, we do not hesitate to jump into action!
+Contrado wants to be a part of the change.
+Fabrics are our thing.
+And if there’s a way to use eco-friendly materials, we do not hesitate to jump into action!

-We know how natural fabrics can make your life better, but environmentally friendly fabrics will make the whole world better.
-We have created a range of fantastic environmentally friendly fabrics, all available to be printed with your own designs and artwork.
-Below are our top 6 favourites that we know you’ll just love, with their best features and tips on how to make use of them.
+We know how natural fabrics can make your life better, but eco-friendly fabrics will make the whole world better.
+That’s why we have created a range of fantastic environmentally friendly fabrics.
+All are available to be printed with your own designs or ordered with amazing designs of our #ContradoCreatives.
+Here are our top 6 eco-friendly fabrics that we know you’ll just love, with their best features and uses.

 This charming half-panama weave is 100% certified organic cotton.
 Using a lower volume of water than most fabrics, this cotton is produced in a completely organic way.
 Organic half-panama cotton has a soft but distinctly woven texture which doesn’t interfere with the print.
 Unbleached with a warm base case, this organic cotton is a firm favourite for vintage crafters.
 Bring back the good vibrations of the 60s with a classic print on this organic half-panama weave.

 For prints both striking and strong, our Gaia eco woven fabric is a first class choice.
-Made from 100% recycled PET materials, the production of this fabric actively engages with the recycling process, just like Ruben fabric, and brings something exciting to your crafty table.
-Completely opaque with a slightly rough textured on both sides, Gaia is ideal for curtains and similar draping products, but also great for cushions and even coats.
+Made from 100% recycled PET materials, the production of this fabric actively engages with the recycling process.
+Completely opaque with a slightly rough textured on both sides, it brings something exciting to your crafty table.
+Gaia is ideal for curtains and similar draping products, but also great for cushions and even coats.

 In an unbleached calico state, organic cotton drill gives your designs depth and character.
-Made with 100% organic cotton fibres, fabric drill fabric is all natural.
-It has a distinct texture and visible cotton seed husks so there’s no denying the originals of this pure, organic cotton drill.
-This fantastic feature means that each and every print on organic cotton drill is utterly unique, even If you use the same design across several pieces!
+Made with 100% organic cotton fibres, cotton drill fabric is all natural.
+It has a distinct texture and visible cotton seed husks.
+So there’s no denying the originals of this pure, organic cotton drill.
+This fantastic feature means that every print on organic cotton drill is utterly unique, even if you print the same design across several pieces.

 We all care about the environment.
-It’s our world, and we only have the one!
+It’s our world, and we only have the one.
 So, why not be a part of the change and try printing on environmentally friendly fabrics yourself?
 Turn your crafting fingers green and make cushions, clothes, bedding, curtains, teddies, and bags that make a difference.
-We know you all do amazing things with your printed fabrics, so don’t forget to share your eco-creations with us!